 - If the prevailing market rate of interest is 5%, then the bond will be traded at _______

 Annual interest payment = 4 * Quarterly interest payment

 - = $60

-Therefore, the coupon rate of the bond can be calculated using the above formula as,
+Therefore, let us find the coupon rate of a bond which can be calculated using the above formula as,

 - Since the coupon (6%) is equal to the market interest (7%), the bond will be traded at par.